askthecode/documentation/docs/features/github-issues.md

 ChatGPT further delves into this repository, providing the user with a comprehensive overview and guiding them through the deployment process.

 ### Comments Posting

+!!!warning
+This feature is only avalable when the [GitHub OAuth Authentication](/authentication/#authentication-methods) is used.
+!!!

 The Comments Posting feature allows users to interact with Github issues directly from ChatGPT.
 Users can request ChatGPT to compose a comment to post to the issue, either based on a previous feature analysis or from scratch.
 Rest assured, ChatGPT will never post a comment without confirming it with you first and asking for your approval.
 This feature enhances collaboration by allowing users to make their voice heard without leaving the ChatGPT environment.

 #### Sample